 4. With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by email with information, news and offers on Our products and services.
 We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended in 2004, 2011 and 2015.

 5. Learn To Uke Ltd. collects and processes specific information in the following ways:

-A. Learn To Uke Courses, Workshops, Events and Concerts – evaluate the application for attending Learn To Uke events, process payment through our third party vendors that manage secure payment processing on Learn To Ukes’ behalf, manage the information required for planning and running events, including coursess, workshops, concerts, and events, communicate to registrants regarding notifications, newsletters, updates, and information pertaining to their application or future Learn To Uke events.
+A. Learn To Uke Courses, Workshops, Events and Concerts – evaluate the application for attending Learn To Uke events, process payment through our third-party vendors that manage secure payment processing on Learn To Ukes’ behalf, manage the information required for planning and running events, including courses, workshops, concerts, and events, communicate to registrants regarding notifications, newsletters, updates, and information pertaining to their application or future Learn To Uke events.

 B. Learn To Uke Tutors – evaluate nominations and submissions for Learn To Uke Tutors, communicate with registrants in the event

 they are selected for requested further information, store information on file in case it is needed in the future.